DIY Pickleball Court

 Playing Region

-Each court side consists of three distinct areas:
+Each side of the court has three specific areas:

 • The right service area